Paul Andrew Nominated for CFDA Accessories Designer of the Year

 In addition to their nomination for The Row in accessories, Mary-Kate and Ashley Olsen have also been nominated for Womenswear Designer of the Year, along with Altuzarra, Calvin Klein, Marc Jacobs and Proenza Schouler.
 Menswear nominees are Calvin Klein, Robert Geller, Thom Browne, Tim Coppens and Todd Snyder.

-Virgil Abloh of Off-White is nominated for the Swarovski Emerging Talent Award along with Sies Marjan, Monse, Gabriela Hearst and Brock Collection.
+Virgil Abloh of Off-White is nominated for the Swarovski Emerging Talent Award, along with Sies Marjan, Monse, Gabriela Hearst and Brock Collection.

 The CFDA also gives out several honors.
 Kenneth Cole will receive the first-ever Swarovski Award for Positive Change and Rick Owens will receive the Geoffrey Beene Lifetime Achievement Award.
 Former Italian Vogue editor Franca Sozzani, who died in December, will be honored with the Fashion Icon Award.